-The animals are best appreciated from the pathways and hides.
-The wooden boardwalks over the dunes help to conserve these fragile habitats.

-Watch with patience and silence - you will see more wildlife.
-In the breeding season (from April to September), be especially careful.

-A photograph or drawing is the best memory of your visit.
-Collection of animals, eggs or nests is prohibited.

-Please help to keep the Regional Park free of litter.

-If you come across an injured animal please contact the Animal Rescue Centre (Centro de Recuperacion de Fauna Silvestre: 968 84 49 07)
+- The animals are best appreciated from the pathways and hides.
+The wooden boardwalks over the dunes help to conserve these fragile habitats. - Watch with patience and silence you will see more wildlife.
+In the breeding season (from April to September), be especially careful. - A photograph or drawing is the best memory of your visit.
+Collection of animals, eggs or nests is prohibited. - Please help to keep the Regional Park free of litter.
+Use reusable containers and bottles - If you come across an injured animal please contact the emergency telephone number: 112.

-EMERGENCY TELEPHONE NUMBER